Goodison Park: St Luke's Church

-The proposed development is a four-storey building which include a retail store, ticket office, offices, conference and catering facilities and a museum.
-The project has been delayed twice and is currently on hold.

-Goodison Park Legacy project

-In February 2021, Liverpool City Council voted in favour of Everton's £82m plan to redevelop Goodison Park into a mixed-use scheme featuring 173 homes and 51,000sq ft of offices.
-The approval followed the green light for the club's new Everton Stadium, which is now under construction and due to complete in 2024.

-As well as the homes and office space, the outline proposals for the Goodison Park site in Walton comprise a 63,000 sq ft, six-storey care home, more than 107,000 sq ft of space for community uses, and 8,000 sq ft of retail and leisure space.

 Transport

 Goodison Park is located two miles (3 km) north of Liverpool City Centre.
 Liverpool Lime Street railway station is the nearest mainline station.
 The nearest station to the stadium is Kirkdale railway station on the Merseyrail Northern Line which is located just over half a mile (800 m) away.
-On match days there is also a frequent shuttle bus service from Sandhills railway station known as "SoccerBus".
-In 2007 Sandhills underwent a £6million renovation to help encourage people to use the rail service.
+On match days there is also a shuttle bus service from Sandhills railway station known as "SoccerBus".
+In 2007 Sandhills underwent a £6 million renovation to help encourage people to use the rail service.

-Walton & Anfield railway station located on Walton Lane—the same road that the Park End backs onto—was the nearest station to Goodison Park until its closure in 1948.
+Walton & Anfield railway station, located on Walton Lane (the same road that the Park End backs onto), was the nearest station to Goodison Park until its closure in 1948.
 Although Everton has now shifted towards a new stadium away from Goodison Park it remained a suggestion that the station could be re-opened should the freight only Canada Dock Branch line once again run passenger trains.

 There are on-site parking facilities for supporters (limited to 230 spaces) and the streets surrounding the ground allow parking only for residents with permits.
 The Car Parking resident parking scheme is operated by Liverpool City Council.